-Note: Results based upon data average for the period Jan 2018 - Dec 2018
+Note: Results based upon data average for the period Jul 2018 - Jun 2019

-Improved hub performance in this KPI is reflected in a smaller bar in the above graph as the goal for this KPI is to be below target.
-If better than the benchmark value of 0.33 peritonitis episodes per patient year the bar is shaded green and reported as 'better than target'.
+Improved hub performance in this KPI is reflected in a smaller bar in the above graph.
+If better than the benchmark value of 0.33 peritonitis episodes per patient year the bar is shaded green and reported as "better than target"

-KPI 4 - Peritonitis Rates (2016 to 2018 yearly rates)
+KPI 4 - Peritonitis Rates (2017 to 2019 yearly rates)

 Note: Results showing trend over time: based on 12-month averages for the previous 3 years.
-2018 (Jan 18 - Dec 18), 2017 (Jan 17 - Dec 17) and 2016 (Jan 16 - Dec 16)
+2019 (Jul 18 - Jun 19), 2018 (Jul 17 - Jun 18) and 2017 (Jul 16 - Jun 17)

 The International Society of Peritoneal Dialysis (ISPD) 2016 guidelines recommended the peritonitis rate should be reported as number of episodes per patient-year.
-This is a change from the peritonitis episodes per month of the previous five reporting years.
 The ISPD have also recommended 0.5 episodes per year at risk as the minimum guideline for peritonitis incidence.

-As part of a continuous quality improvement program the RCN recommended the target be lowered to 0.33 episodes per year at risk.
+However, as part of a continuous quality improvement program the VRCN recommended the target be lowered to 0.33 episodes per year at risk.
 Note lower results reported for this KPI represent better performance.
-Currently five hub services are now performing above the benchmark standard (i.e. below target) whilst the state average remains below the target range.